HuyNgo171099/eCommerce-Website/README.md

 To enhance the depth and functionality of this project, here are some improvements I plan to explore in the future:

-- **Real-Time Dashboards**: It would be ideal to connect MongoDB to a visualization tool like Power BI, Tableau, or Grafana to create interactive dashboards which could be used to monitor changes in the key performance metrics.
+- **Real-Time Dashboards**: It would be ideal to connect MongoDB to a visualization tool like Tableau or Grafana to create interactive dashboards which could be used to monitor changes in the key performance metrics.
 - **Cloud Integration**: It would be better to migrate the entire pipeline to managed cloud services such as Microsoft Azure for better performance and reliability.